Skip to content

 sudo apt-get install grafana

-1. Set Grafana to auto-start - configure Grafana to start automatically on system boot and start the service
+1. Configure Grafana to start automatically on boot and start the service:

 sudo systemctl daemon-reload